noir-lang/noir/docs/docs/developers/getting_started/aztecnr-getting-started.md

 This allows us to store our counter in a way that acts as an integer, abstracting the note logic.

+## Declare storage

+Add this below the imports.
+It declares the storage variables for our contract.
+We are going to store a mapping of values for each `AztecAddress`.

+#include_code storage_struct /noir-projects/noir-contracts/contracts/counter_contract/src/main.nr rust

 ## Keep the counter private

 Now we’ve got a mechanism for storing our private state, we can start using it to ensure the privacy of balances.